Mar 19 2013

 Apr 02 2013

 If plasmas's have better black levels and picture quality compared to an led tv, why aren't more people opting for the plasma technology?
-In my country, like just as the rest of Asia, 9 out of 10 of all tv's sold is an led/lcd.
-Even in this forum mostly everybody is talking about whether to buy a 46" lcd of x company or y company there is absolutely no mention of plasma tv's.
-Agreed there are fewer companies and fewer sizes available but why not go for a 50" plasma instead of a 46" led which one could get for around the same price?
+In my country, like just as the rest of Asia, 9 out of 10 of all TVs sold is an led/lcd.
+Even on the internet mostly everybody is talking about whether to buy a 46" lcd of x company or y company and there is absolutely no mention of plasma TVs.
+Agreed, there are fewer companies and fewer sizes available, but why not go for a 50" plasma instead of a 46" led which one could get for around the same price?

 Picture quality is not the top priority for most people (even if this is what they claim).
 The truth is, LEDs have a good enough picture quality for the majority of people.
 LEDs are thinner and creates more of a wow factor in a retail environment due to their higher brightness.
 Also, LEDs are a lot brighter so more suitable for a normal living room setting (plasmas are better for basement type rooms).
 Plasma is more affected by image retention and even though it is very rarely permanent, it does scare people off.
 For all these reasons, LEDs are indeed the best choice for 90% of the population.
 Plasmas are more for videophiles.